cheomanigua/godot/rpg/README.md

 - No texture file must be added in the **Sprite** node.
 Only add a texture file in the instanciated *item_object*'s sprite node.
 - Items functionality is implemented by script **item.gd**
 - The fundamental feature of an item is that it can be picked up and dropped by the player.
 When picked up, the item is added to a dictionary called `inventory`
-- Items have three custom properties that can be edited in the instanciated nodes:
+- Items have four custom properties that can be edited in the instanciated nodes:
   1. **Texture**: Used in the editor in an instanciated item for adding a texture to the **Sprite** node.
 Sprite sheets may be used as texture also, so you need to set the values of Animation's *VFrames*, *HFrames* and *Frame*
   2. **Item Name**: Used to identify the item both in the inventory and when interacting with the environment.
   3. **Item Quantity**: Used to quantify the number of items on an item instance.
+  4. **Item Uniqueness**: This property is optional.
+Used to add an array of special attributes: special name, power ups.
 - If no **Item Name** is added, there will be an alert in the main editor window and an error message in Godot’s built-in debugger.
 - Items are instanciated from the parent scene "item_object.tscn"
 - When instanciated, items are automatically added to the group *Items*
 - It is recommended to create an empty parent Node for instances that share the same **Item name**.
 For instance, create an empty Node and name it **Gems**.
 From **Gems** you can instanciate items that are going to use *Gem* as **Item Name**.
+### Item Uniqueness
+- This optional property is used to provide an item with specific properties that are not available for ordinary items properties fetched via json file.
+- This property consist of an array that can have one or more elements:
+1. First element is the unique name of the item
+2. Second and third elements corresponds with the name of a skill and its value
+3. Forth and fith elements corresponds with the name of a skill and its value

+The best example of its use is in the `stats.gd` file, where it is used to powerup player's skills.

 ### Pickup()